davidheineman/beaker_image/README.md

 Tooling for Beaker interactive sessions.
 This repo auto-builds to the image `beaker://davidh/davidh-interactive`. **Feel free to fork this repo for your own container!**

-**Core Features**

-- ✅ Pre-installed VSCode/Cursor extensions on remote
-- ✅ No saving API keys in plain-text in WEKA
-- ✅ Auto-update `~/.ssh/config` SSH host (no manually entering `ssh phobos-cs-aus-452.reviz.ai2.in:32785` to connect to a host)
-- ✅ 100% customizable image (install your own CUDA drivers!)
-- ✅ Launch remote VSCode from terminal in one command (`ai2code your_folder`)
-- ✅ GUI launcher (`bl`) with cluster descriptions (no fiddling with `beaker session create`)

 ### Demo

 https://github.com/user-attachments/assets/4732ec02-8ec8-4279-bf02-7eae47a171b6